-In their search for cellulose, termites chew grooves into wood.
+In their search for cellulose, termites chew grooves or tunnels into wood.
 Those grooves weaken wood and can give it a hollow sound when you knock or tap on it.
 The damage is not always apparent at first glance because termites can leave the outside of the wood or the paint covering it mostly intact.
 In some extreme cases, the damaged wood will give out just from you pressing on it hard enough.

 3. Warped doors and stiff windows

-You might just think it’s summer heat and humidity making your windows and doors hard to open, but termite damage can cause a similiar phenomenon.
+You might just think it’s summer heat and humidity making your windows and doors hard to open, but termite damage can cause a similar phenomenon.
 This occurs because of the moisture produced as termites chew tunnels through window and door frames.

 4. Flying termites (AKA. alates or swarmers)

-5. Termite droppings
+5. Frass - termite droppings

 In order to keep their tunnels “clean,” drywood termites will create holes through which to kick out and discard their excrement.
 This results in little piles of wood-like droppings that resemble coffee grounds or sawdust.